allenchazhoor/NBAGamePredictorRNN/README.md

-# RNNBA: NBA Game Predicting Recurrent Neural Network
+# NetProphet: NBA Game Predicting Recurrent Neural Network

 ### IMPORTANT NOTES FOR MARKERS TO RUN THE FILES: